 Welcome to my academic research site.
-For information on my professional work in predictive modeling and data science, please visit my LinkedIn profile.
+For information on my private-sector work in survey research and data science, please see my LinkedIn profile.

-My research interests are comparative public opinion and political behaviour (focusing on the United States, Canada, and Europe), spatial and contextual models of political behaviour, public opinion and foreign policy, and quantitative methods.
-I received my PhD from the Department of Government, University of Essex (in January 2016) where I was supervised by Thomas Scotto (now at the University of Glasgow).
+My research interests are public opinion and foreign policy, comparative public opinion and political behaviour (focusing on Canada, the United States, Europe, and Australia), spatial and contextual models of political behaviour, and quantitative methods.
+I received my PhD from the Department of Government, University of Essex in 2016 where I was supervised by Thomas Scotto (now at the University of Glasgow).

-My work has been published in a variety of journals, including the European Journal of Political Research, Political Geography, Public Opinion Quarterly, Social Science Research, the International Journal of Public Opinion Research, Energy Policy, the Australian Journal of International Affairs, and the Canadian Journal of Political Science, and Energy Policy.
+My work has been published in a variety of journals, including the European Journal of Political Research, Political Geography, Public Opinion Quarterly, Social Science Research, the International Journal of Public Opinion Research, Energy Policy, the Australian Journal of International Affairs, and the Canadian Journal of Political Science.